 If I Can Lock in Fixed Below My Floating Rate - Should I?

-Since 1990, there have been five periods of inversions.
-We’ve included 6 month averages of GDP and the Unemployment Rate heading into the inversion to resolve the question of “sure, but was the economy doing as well then as it is now?”
+Since 1990, there have been six periods of inversions including the one we’re in now.
+We’ve noted 6 month averages of GDP and the Unemployment Rate heading into the inversion to resolve the question of “sure, but was the economy doing as well then as it is now?”

-Hope you enjoyed that graph, because it’s going to be the last easy one of this presentation.
-Let’s look at each one of those inversions individually.
-We will explain the financial crisis inversion in detail, and then you can apply the same message to the other periods of inversion.
+That’s the easiest graph in this article but bear with us.
+We’ll look at each one of those inversions individually, explaining the Pre-COVID and financial crisis inversion in detail, then apply the same analysis to the other inversions.

-We selected five year fixed rates to serve as a good compromise between 3 year fixed and 10 year fixed.
-The 10yr fixed was even more punitive than the 5 year, so no need to email us demanding to show those longer term scenarios.
+We selected 5 year fixed rates to serve as a compromise between 3 year fixed and 10 year fixed.
+The 10 year fixed was even more punitive than the 5 year.
+So, don’t be left wondering about those longer term scenarios.

 - The blue line is the 5 year swap rate